Black Hole Search by Scattered Agents in Dynamic Rings: Impossibility with Endogenous Communication

+Consider the moves of $c$ after the first \(\tau\) rounds following round \(r_1\), while every node it visits is safe.
+If \(c\) never terminates, then for each \(q\in Q\) it either eventually enters \(v_0\), leaving no surviving agent, or survives forever without terminating.
+In either case \(A\) does not solve \BHS.

+Suppose instead that \(c\) eventually terminates.
+If, for some \(q\in Q\), it enters \(v_0\) before terminating, choose that value: all three agents are destroyed.
+If this never happens, \(c\) follows the same isolated continuation and terminates after the same number of rounds for every \(q\in Q\), with the same content of its local memory.
+Let \(d\in\mathbb{Z}_{30}\) be its total clockwise displacement at that activation.
+Its node is then \(v_{q+d}\).
+The map \(q\mapsto q+d\bmod 30\) is injective, so the correct clockwise and counter-clockwise distances from \(c\)'s current node to \(v_0\) are different for distinct values of \(q\).
+The same local memory can therefore represent the footprint correctly for at most one \(q\in Q\).
+Since \(|Q|\geq7\), choose another value; for that placement, \(c\) terminates without knowing the footprint of \({\cal R}\).

+In every case there is a static ring and a scattered placement on which \(A\) does not solve \BHS, a contradiction. \end{proof}

-This leaves open the question of whether the problem is solvable with more than three agents.
-We suspect that the findings in Observation \ref{scattered:idsimpossible} could potentially be applied to any constant number of agents.
+This impossibility contrasts with the co-located case, where three agents solve \BHS\ in the same communication model \cite{DiFPS25}.
+It remains open whether more than three scattered agents suffice.
+We conjecture that Theorem~\ref{th:three-f2f-static} extends to every constant number of agents.